Mamluk history and culture (1250-1517)

 - MP3 [Mamluk Political Prosopography Project]: development of a complex relational prosopographical & sociographical database for the political elites of the Mamluk period [with collaboration of software developer Clickworks] - this is an open database, that will continue to grow as more data continue to be added to it; at the same time, it can be used by the wider scholarly community, since a relevant selection of prosopographical and institutional data are accessible (for registered guests) and fully searchable (under construction !).
 See PROSOPOGRAPHY

-- MPC [Mamluk Political Culture): study of the Mamluk sultanate’s politics, defined very basically as who got what, when and how in Mamluk Egypt and Syria (1250-1517), or more precisely as the body of practices, discourses and institutions that determined the control over and redistribution of Mamluk society’s resources
+- MPC [Mamluk Political Culture): study of the Mamluk sultanate’s politics, defined very basically as who got what, when and how in late medieval Egypt and Syria (1250-1517), or more precisely as the body of practices, discourses and institutions that determined the control over and redistribution of Mamluk society’s resources

-- MCM [Mamluk Cultural Matrix]: study of the interaction between dynamic relationships of power, values, and cultural modes of expression in the Mamluk social environment, developing and applying the holistic, semiotic concept of a Mamluk 'cultural matrix’ to a variety of subjects.
+- MCM [Mamluk Cultural Matrix]: study of the interaction between dynamic relationships of power, values & meanings, and cultural forms in the Mamluk social environment, developing and applying the holistic, semiotic concept of a Mamluk 'cultural matrix’ to a variety of subjects.